 WAEC subject combination (requirements) for Electronics

-You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Electronics in Nigeria universities.
+You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Electronics in Nigerian universities.
 These subjects combination are also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Electronics must include:
+The required WAEC subject combination (O level requirement) for Electronics must include:

 - English Language